drewdeponte/git-ps-book/src/guides/reorder-patches.md

 # Reorder patches

-One of the core concepts of Git Patch Stack is this idea of starting out with patches in an non-reviewable state and then iterating on them to get them to a state where they are ready for review.
+One of the core concepts of Git Patch Stack is this idea of starting out with patches in a non-reviewable state and then iterating on them to get them to a state where they are ready for review.
 As we iterate on various patches it is crucial to be able to reorder the patches on your stack so that the dependencies can be moved to the bottom of the stack.